ethereum/ethereum-org-website/src/content/developers/docs/transactions/index.md

 Watch Austin walk you through transactions, gas, and mining.

 <iframe width="100%" height="315" src="https://www.youtube.com/embed/er-0ihqFQB0" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## Typed Transaction Envelope

+Ethereum has different transaction types that specify what a transaction should do.
+For example, sending Ether to an address, deploying a contract, etc.
+Ethereum now has a new transaction standard that was defined and created by Micah Zoltu in [EIP-2718](https://eips.ethereum.org/EIPS/eip-2718): Typed Transaction Envelope, which forms the basis for some new and other yet-to-be-developed features on Ethereum.

+Previously, Ethereum had one format for transactions.
+Each transaction consists of a nonce, gas price, gas limit, to address, value, data, v, r, and s.
+These fields are RLP-encoded, to look something like this:
+`RLP([nonce, gasPrice, gasLimit, to, value, data, v, r, s])`

+EIP-2718 defines a new generalised envelope for typed transactions.
+In the new standard, transactions look like this:
+`TransactionType || TransactionPayload`

+Where the fields are defined as:

+- TransactionType: a number between 0 and 0x7f, for a total of 128 possible transaction types.
+- TransactionPayload: an arbitrary byte array, defined by the transaction type.

 ## Further reading {#further-reading}